jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.3 And

-Performs a logical AND operator on two Boolean raster images..
+Performs a logical AND operator on two Boolean raster images.

 *Parameters*: